 “What is writing but an expression of myself.” – Zane Grey

-If you are a writer, you always have self doubts about what you are putting down.
+If you are a writer, he said, you always have self doubts about what you are putting down.
 Is it good?
 Will people care?
 Why should they care?
 Ultimately, of course, you just need to be happy for and with yourself and the writing you produce.
-If you aren’t, or can’t, then you need to re-think whether or not you have chosen the right path.